alexahanson22-ui/alexahanson22-ui.github.io/_posts/2025-09-22-EC-art-piece.md

 author: "Alexa Hanson"
 ---

-I am attaching code and an image that were created in C. I had inspiration from this website: https://www.asciiart.eu/animals/cats.
+I am attaching code and an image that were created in C. I had inspiration from [this website:](https://www.asciiart.eu/animals/cats).

 Here is the code snippet